 Canaccord's business is dependent on highly skilled and, often, highly specialized employees.
 The establishment and maintenance of relationships with clients and potential clients depends in part on individuals.
-Retention of investment advisors, investment banking, research, sales and trading professionals, and management and administrative personnel is particularly important to Canaccord.
+Retention of investment advisors, investment professionals and fund managers, advisors, investment banking, research, sales and trading professionals, and management and administrative personnel is particularly important to Canaccord.